Article

 UX engineers focus on implementation

 In reality, there's often some overlap, and the roles are not as clear-cut.
-Still, there are basic requirements specific for the two types of experts.
+Still, there are basic requirements specific to the two types of experts.

 What UX designers do